Menno Versteeg

-Menno Versteeg is a Canadian musician, best known as the frontman for indie rock group Hollerado.
+Menno Versteeg, also known as Mav Karlo, is a Canadian musician, best known as the frontman for indie rock group Hollerado.
 Versteeg received a nomination for Recording Package of the Year at the 2014 Juno Awards for his work on Hollerado's White Paint.

-In 2018 Versteeg became a member of Canadian supergroup Anyway Gang; they released their first album in November of that year.
-As Mav Karlo, Versteeg released a debut solo album, Reno Tapes, on March 9, 2020.
+In 2018 Versteeg became a member of the Canadian supergroup Anyway Gang; they released their first album in November of that year.